ecmargo/arboretum/README.md

 Flags:
   N                    number of Users in the System
-  C                    number of categories (if not specified assumed to be 2^15) max-prefixes         maximum number of prefixes to score when planning limit-avg-sent-user  limit on the bandwidth of the average user limit-max-sent-user  limit on maximum user bandwidth limit-avg-comp-user  limit on the compute time of the average user limit-max-comp-user  limit on the maximum user compute time limit-comp-aggr      limit on the aggregator compute time limit-sent-aggr      limt on the aggregator bandwidth
+  C                    number of categories max-prefixes         maximum number of prefixes to score when planning limit-avg-sent-user  limit on the bandwidth of the average user limit-max-sent-user  limit on maximum user bandwidth limit-avg-comp-user  limit on the compute time of the average user limit-max-comp-user  limit on the maximum user compute time limit-comp-aggr      limit on the aggregator compute time limit-sent-aggr      limt on the aggregator bandwidth deebug               prints out all intermediate plans being scored
 ```

 Examples of how to run queries: